-- Interference Archive is an all-volunteer open-archive that aims to encourage critical and creative engagement with our rich history of social movements.
+- Interference Archive: An all-volunteer open-archive that aims to encourage critical and creative engagement with our rich history of social movements.
 Its mission manifests in an open stacks archival collection, publications, a study center, and public programs including exhibitions, workshops, talks, and screenings.
 You can become a member and/or support it here.

-- The Trevor Project is a nonprofit organization dedicated to supporting LGBTQ youth.
-They provide a 24/7 crisis line with trained counselors, in addition to education and resources for kids who may not otherwise find the support they need.
+- The Trevor Project: A nonprofit organization dedicated to supporting LGBTQ youth.
+It provides a 24/7 crisis line with trained counselors, in addition to education and resources for kids who may not otherwise find the support they need.
 You can support them through donation here.

 - AIGA membership: As part of AIGA, Eye on Design depends on member support.
 There are loads of good reasons to join AIGA, but if you want to show your support for this site and the organization’s work advocating for designers in general, memberships (yes, you can gift it) start at just $50.